-- Offer acceptance and support to enable personal, emotional, moral and spiritual growth - Have high social and academic expectations both for and from our students - · Promote self-worth and enthusiasm by encouraging independent learning - Give every student a sense of achievement - Meet all the statutory requirements and guidelines regarding Special Educational Needs and Disabilities (SEND), paying particular attention to the current Code of Practice for identifying and meeting the needs of children with SEND, Human Rights legislation and any other relevant legislative obligation enacted to meet the needs of children with SEND.
+- Offer acceptance and support to enable personal, emotional, moral and spiritual growth - Have high social and academic expectations both for and from our students - Promote self-worth and enthusiasm by encouraging independent learning - Give every student a sense of achievement - Meet all the statutory requirements and guidelines regarding Special Educational Needs and Disabilities (SEND), paying particular attention to the current Code of Practice for identifying and meeting the needs of children with SEND, Human Rights legislation and any other relevant legislative obligation enacted to meet the needs of children with SEND - Provide all students with a broad, balanced, relevant and differentiated curriculum in line with the National Curriculum and their individual needs as far as schools' current facilities and stage of development will allow (see Teaching and Learning policy and individual subject policies)

-- Provide all students with a broad, balanced, relevant and differentiated curriculum in line with the National Curriculum and their individual needs as far as schools' current facilities and stage of development will allow (see curriculum policy and individual subject policies). - Provide individual and group support for each student according to their needs specified in their Education Health Care Plan (EHCP Outcomes), and agreed targets set out in their Individual Education Plan (IEP) and to assist students in obtaining further support external to our school when appropriate and possible. - Respond to changing needs as they emerge and develop, providing an ongoing flexibility of response. - Identify, monitor and support students who will need extra resources and/or teaching help as early as possible. - Assist students in coping and overcoming emotional, social and behavioural problems which are interfering with effective learning and to do this by fostering and promoting self-efficacy, self-esteem, and autonomy, and subsequently celebrating and rewarding achievement - Equip all students with the skills, emotional strength, self-confidence and support required for the transition from our school to the next phase of their lives, be it reintegration to a mainstream school, college or work.
+- Provide individual and group support for each student according to their needs specified in their Education Health Care Plan (EHCP Outcomes), and agreed targets set out in their Individual Education Plan (IEP) and to assist students in obtaining further support external to our school when appropriate and possible - Respond to changing needs as they emerge and develop, providing an ongoing flexibility of response - Identify, monitor and support students who will need extra resources and/or teaching help as early as possible - Assist students in coping and overcoming emotional, social and behavioural problems which are interfering with effective learning and to do this by fostering and promoting self-efficacy, selfesteem, and autonomy, and subsequently celebrating and rewarding achievement - Equip all students with the skills, emotional strength, self-confidence and support required for the transition from our school to the next phase of their lives, be it reintegration to a mainstream school, college or work

-Strategies & Practices relating to the implementation of this policy
+5. Strategies & Practices relating to the implementation of this Policy

-Depending on spaces available, there is an initial paper-based consultation carried out by the SENCO, Head of School, relevant therapists and Head of Care and Safeguarding.
-If this is successful, students are then invited for interview.
-Students and their parents (carers) are interviewed by the Principal and a panel of other staff as part of the admission process.
+Depending on spaces available, there is an initial paper-based consultation carried out by the SENCo, Head of School, Head of Care and Safeguarding, Head of HEART and Therapy as well as other relevant therapists.
+If this is successful, students are then invited for a taster session and interview.

+Taster days enable both us and them to have a chance to assess whether this is an appropriate environment in order to meet their needs.
+Students and their parents and carers are interviewed by the Principal and a panel of other staff as part of the admission process.
 Students who are seeking a boarding place will also be interviewed by a senior member of our care staff.

-Successful students are then invited to attend taster days which enable both us and them to have a chance to assess whether this is an appropriate environment in order to meet their needs.
-If we feel we are the right place, and once funding has been agreed, students and parents receive a 'Welcome Pack' which includes information for them and forms for completion which, together with the information received from the referring body.
-This initial assessment is part of our individual planning and review programme.
+If we feel we are the right place, and once funding has been agreed, students and parents and carers receive an 'Admissions Pack' which includes information for them and forms for completion.